Business Administration (BA)

 Available via Ecampus

-BA 260H, INTRODUCTION TO ENTREPRENEURSHIP, 4 Credits
+BA 260H, FOUNDATIONS OF THE ENTREPRENEURIAL MINDSET, 4 Credits

 Topics include evaluating entrepreneurial capabilities, creativity, business plan creation, opportunity assessment and feasibility analysis, business implementation, new product introduction, and seeking funds.